 Membership to NZIHM is your path to Fellowship.

-Cathy is the Director of Kowhai Health Associates Limited, a health consultancy company established 2012.
-She has been involved with NZIHM since 1998 and was a founding member of the Lakes Branch.
-Cathy completed her ACHSM Fellowship in 2010.
-Cathy was the Chief Executive of Lakes DHB from 2001 to 2012 and the Director of Nursing and Midwifery from 1994-2000.
-She has a background in health sector leadership, executive management, public health nursing and community development.
-Cathy is currently the Chair of the Waiariki Bay of Plenty Polytechnic; Chair of the West Coast Hospital Redevelopment Partnership Group; Independent Facilitator, on behalf of Health Workforce NZ and Careerforce, for the Kaiāwhina (non-regulated) Workforce Action Plan development; a member of the Health Practitioners Disciplinary Tribunal; Chair of the Midlands Health Network Alliance Leadership Team; Co-Chair for Healthy Families Rotorua; an Institute of Directors facilitator for the MSD governance capability programme and for the MSD Investing in Services for Outcomes programme; and a Lead Auditor for the health sector (DHBs).
-She is also very involved in community organisations in her local community.
-(Local Branch - Lakes)
+Cathy was appointed President of ACHSM-Aotearoa in June 2021.
+She is the Director of Kowhai Health Associates Limited, a health consultancy company established 2012.
+She has been involved with ACHSM-Aotearoa (formerly NZ Institute of Health Management) since 1998 and completed her ACHSM Fellowship in 2010.
+Cathy is a Registered Nurse and Midwife, the Chief Executive of Lakes District Health Board from 2001 to 2012 and the Director of Nursing and Midwifery from 1994-2000.
+She has a background in governance, health sector leadership, executive management, public health nursing and community development.
+Cathy is currently the Chair of Toi Ohomai Institute of Technology; Chair of interRAI NZ Governance Board; Independent Facilitator Kaiāwhina (non-regulated) Workforce Plan; a member of the Health Practitioners Disciplinary Tribunal; Co-Chair for Healthy Families Rotorua; a member of Institute of Directors; and a Fellow and Censor of the College of Nurses, Aotearoa.
+She is also very involved in her local community including as a Judicial Justice of the Peace.
+Cathy was awarded a Member of the New Zealand Order of Merit in the 2021 Queen’s Birthday Honours Awards for her contribution to health and the community.

 The Christchurch Southern Cross Hospital is the largest in the nation-wide Southern Cross network having 10 Operating Theatres and 87 inpatient beds.
 The Hospital has some of the most technically advanced surgical systems available including robotically-assisted surgery, digital theatres and an advanced hybrid operating theatre.
 Patient care facilities include an advanced High Dependency Care ward.
 John has been at Southern Cross since 2000, previously holding the position of Regional Business Manager.
 Prior to that John worked at Burwood Hospital managing Canterbury DHB’s ACC Contracts and at Burnham Military Camp as Finance Manager for NZ Defence Force.
 (Local branch - Christchurch)